Mythbusters123/blog.themyth.dev/content/every_operating_system.md

 your Apple Watch as two-factor authentication to having your AirPods seamlessly connect to all your Apple devices without you having to mess with them at all.

-I could write on and on about MacOS, just because I've done so much research into it, but I will stop myself and start listing the pros and cons.
+I could write on and on about MacOS just because I've done so much research into it but I will stop myself and start listing the pros and cons.

 - Pros
   - Integrates you into the Apple ecosystem.